kais-karts/v2/speed_ctrl/README.md

 ## Setup
 ### Hardware
 Connect:
-GPIO 17 -> CS\
 GPIO 27 -> INC\
 GPIO 22 -> UD

 ### Software
-Just import the module and call set_speed_multiplier() whenever you wish to change the multiplier. **Note multiplier will start at 0 upon initialization as of now**
+Just import the module and call set_speed_multiplier() whenever you wish to change the multiplier. **Note multiplier will start at 0 upon initialization as of now, thus car will not move until you change the multiplier**.
+See set_speed_multiplier() docstring for a description of the functions inputs and outputs.

 ## Development Notes
+3/29/2025 \
+Completed all the TODOs, all thats left is to test and order PCBs

 3/19/2025 \
 Proof of concept works, whats left to do:
 - make it work without needing to reset every call (reset should just be last resort when software not in sync with hardware)